Union Advice Service Standards and User Agreement

 - Violations of the law, or situations wherein not to breach confidentiality would break the law; for example, under the Prevention of Terrorism Act 1989, it would be an offence to fail to give information which would help to prevent acts of terrorism or apprehend a terrorist.

-Breaches of confidentiality are covered in more detail in our Confidentiality Policy.
+Breaches of confidentiality are covered in more detail in our Confidentiality Policy, found in our Handbook.

 5. A Free Service

 Union Advice will provide a free service to all members of City, University of London Students’ Union.

 6. An Independent Service

 The Union is its own charitable organisation and all advice offered from Union Advice will be independent of all external or third parties including City, University of London.